Jhon-Mosk/nocodb-client/README.md

 # nocodb-client
 NocoDb client for Node.js.
-The work has been tested on version 0.255.2
+The work has been tested from version 0.255.2 to 0.262.5

 ## Installation